nirumand/takeaway/event_service/README.md

 Simplest way to run the application is as follows, otherwise the datasource settings should be adjusted in the application.yml files for dev profile.

 1) make sure a kafka instance is already running.
-If not use following:
+If not, use following:
 ```bash
 docker run -d -e ADVERTISED_HOST=localhost -e ADVERTISED_PORT=9092 –-name kafka -p 2181:2181 -p 9092:9092 -p 8000:8000 spotify/kafka
 ```